 SSD Lunch: Preparing and Celebrating Graduate School Bound Students

-We are pleased to welcome a GVSU alumus as the Keynote speaker: Katherine Coburn.
-Her talk will focus on her experience, and on advice geared toward students who are about to attend graduate or professional schools.
+We are pleased to welcome a GVSU alumna as the Keynote speaker: Katherine Coburn.
+Her talk, entitled "Moving from the Lake to the Ocean: Navigating the Transition to Graduate School," will focus on her experience, and on advice geared toward students who are about to attend graduate or professional schools.

 Katherine Coburn is a graduate student in Medical Scientist Training Program (MSTP, M.D./Ph.D.
 Program) at the University of Maryland School of Medicine.
 She is a former hairdresser and transferred to Grand Valley State University from Grand Rapids Community College in 2013.
 In 2015, she received her B.S. in Chemistry and Biomedical Sciences at Grand Valley State University.
 She completed the first two years of her medical training in 2017 and now focuses on her research in the rational drug design of small molecule inhibitors for an RNA binding protein.
 Upon graduation from the University of Maryland School of Medicine, she wishes to pursue residency in radiation oncology with a robust clinical medicine research program.